u-akshay/revenew-report-codelattice/README.md

-# Revenew report for codelattice
+# Revenue Report for codelattice
 Akshay U

 ## Introduction
-Its a flask webapp to calculate the revenew of employees and the cost of a project with the info of profit or loss.
+Its a flask webapp to calculate the revenue of employees and the cost of a project with the info of profit or loss.

 ## Libraries